nilesh3091/nilesh3091.github.io/_publications/2017-07-22-hadoop_cloud.md

 <a href='http://ieeexplore.ieee.org/document/8030611/'>Download paper here</a>

-The paper is about automatic Hadoop tuning using noisy gradient approach.
+The paper is about automatic Hadoop tuning using noisy gradient approach, where we explore the possibility of using **SPSA** to automatically configure the Hadoop and get the best possible outcome for a particular workload.